Laila079/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chown betty hello canges the owner of the file to betty touch used to create a new empty file
-744 gives owner excute permission
+744 gives owner excute permission chmod 754 hello allows the owner to excute and the group too